mozilla/legal-docs/Mobile_Partner_Website_Branding_Terms/en-US.md

 2.  **DEFINITIONS**

-    2.1.  ”**Agreement**” means these Firefox OS Branding Terms and each Mozilla Brand Certification Letter issued to you by Mozilla.
+    2.1.  “**Agreement**” means these Firefox OS Branding Terms and each Mozilla Brand Certification Letter issued to you by Mozilla.

-    2.2.  “**Brand Kit”** means the documentation and materials containing specific Powered by Firefox OS Brand Assets and how to use them, which are available at <https://mobilepartners.mozilla.org/market>.
+    2.2.  “**Brand Kit**” means the documentation and materials containing specific Powered by Firefox OS Brand Assets and how to use them, which are available at <https://mobilepartners.mozilla.org/market>.

-    2.3.  ”**B2G**” means Mozilla’s Boot2Gecko open source operating system.
+    2.3.  “**B2G**” means Mozilla’s Boot2Gecko open source operating system.

-    2.4.  ”**Branded Device**” means a cell phone, television or tablet device powered by B2G that has (i) successfully completed the Mozilla Brand Certification Process and for which you have received a Branded Device ID, (ii) is branded with Powered by Firefox OS Brand Assets, (iii) is manufactured by you or on your behalf, and (iv) complies with and is distributed in accordance with all the terms and conditions of this Agreement.
+    2.4.  “**Branded Device**” means a cell phone, television or tablet device powered by B2G that has (i) successfully completed the Mozilla Brand Certification Process and for which you have received a Branded Device ID, (ii) is branded with Powered by Firefox OS Brand Assets, (iii) is manufactured by you or on your behalf, and (iv) complies with and is distributed in accordance with all the terms and conditions of this Agreement.

-    2.5.  ”**Branded Device ID**” means a Mozilla provided identifier for your Branded Device.
+    2.5.  “**Branded Device ID**” means a Mozilla provided identifier for your Branded Device.

-    2.6.  ”**Certification Date**” is the date identified in your Mozilla Brand Certification Letter.
+    2.6.  “**Certification Date**” is the date identified in your Mozilla Brand Certification Letter.

     2.7.  “**Firefox Marketplace**” means Mozilla’s online marketplace that allows registered developers in certain countries to distribute applications, services and content to customers for use on Branded Devices.
 If you choose to integrate the Firefox Marketplace onto your Branded Device, the Firefox Marketplace user experience and functionality will be available through the Firefox Marketplace application preinstalled by you on Branded Devices.

     2.8.  “**Intellectual Property Rights**” or “**IPR**” will mean all, and any applications for all, rights, title and interest in patents, trademarks, service marks, trade and business names, rights in design, utility models, copyright, database rights and all other intellectual property rights, whether registered or not and existing anywhere in the world.

-    2.9.  ”**Mozilla**” means the Mozilla Corporation, a California corporation with offices at 331 E. Evelyn Avenue, Mountain View, CA 94041, United States of America.
+    2.9.  “**Mozilla**” means the Mozilla Corporation, a California corporation with offices at 331 E. Evelyn Avenue, Mountain View, CA 94041, United States of America.

-    2.10. ”**Powered by Firefox OS Brand Assets**” means the “Firefox OS” word mark as described in the Brand Kit.
+    2.10. “**Powered by Firefox OS Brand Assets**” means the “Firefox OS” word mark as described in the Brand Kit.
 For clarity, the Powered by Firefox OS Brand Assets do not include the Firefox “globe” logo or “young fox” logo.

-    2.11. ”**Mozilla Brand Certification Process**” means the certification process to which your Branded Device must comply.
+    2.11. “**Mozilla Brand Certification Process**” means the certification process to which your Branded Device must comply.

-    2.12. ”**Mozilla Brand Certification Letter”** means a Mozilla issued certification letter notifying you that your Branded Device is compliant and that you may exercise the rights in this Agreement.
+    2.12. “**Mozilla Brand Certification Letter**” means a Mozilla issued certification letter notifying you that your Branded Device is compliant and that you may exercise the rights in this Agreement.

     2.13. “**Mozilla Indemnified Parties**” means Mozilla and its directors, parents, subsidiaries, affiliates, officers, employees, independent contractors and agents.